This was a holiday piece I wrote a few years ago for the CKUW radio show ‘2000 & Counting’ when we decided to chat about family holiday dinners.

 Muriel figured the birds were better off than she was.
 They never had to make a holiday dinner for the family.
 But this was her granddaughter.

 "Krystal, dear, these birdies lived in a happy place where they laughed and played and sang songs for a long, long time.
-Then one day they just went to sleep and woke up as chicken wings.
-They were so happy they jumped onto the barbecue."
+Then one day they just went to sleep and, just like butterflies, they turned into chicken wings."

 Who says the next generation knows it all?

-Tom heard Muriel's tale of the laughing, singing chickens with the kamikaze wings, figured she'd finally lost it, and ate more bread.
+Tom heard Muriel's tale of the laughing, singing chickens, figured she'd finally lost it, and ate more bread.

 Ignored by his elders, Jason gobbled a fistful of seafood appetizers and started wheezing.
 Muriel packed away the appetizers before her children could start a food fight and led them to the main event.